 lac blanc mont blanc massif

-overlooking lac blanc hiking chamonix
+essential photography gear for hiking overlooking lac blanc hiking chamonix

-ALPAGES DE CHAILLOUX:
+ALPAGES DE CHAILLOUX

 There are few ways to get to Alpages de Chailloux but we started in Les Houches.
 Taking the directions headed for Chris-Roi (Statue of Christ the King) you will find this monument standing at 1196 meters.
 With an elevation gain of 296 meters and roughly 45 minutes from Les Houches centre, it was the easy part.
 After that, for the next three hours we went through such a diverse trail of road, forest and mountain edges.
-We managed to do the ascent and descent in one day, soaking in some absolutely incredible views.
+We managed to do the ascent and descent in one day, soaking in some incredible scenery.

 From Alpages de Chailloux you can ascend even further to Aiguillette des Houches.
 This then takes you to the Natural Reserve of Carlaveyron.
 I wish we would have been able to make it here but for me the view from Alpages de Chailloux was more than enough as you could see both Mont-Blanc massif and the Bossons Glacier.